 What if there is only valid use on some of the goods/services in the registration?

 If there has been valid use on some of the goods / services, then such use will be ineffective as regards the remaining goods / services, unless they are closely related.
-So if the mark is registered for cakes and soft drinks, and the only use is on lemonade, then the use would normally be considered use in relation to soft drinks in general, but not in relation to cakes.
+So if the mark is registered for cakes and soft drinks, and the only use is on lemonade, then the use should normally be considered use in relation to soft drinks in general, but not in relation to cakes.

 What if it has not been possible to use the mark?

 In some circumstances, there may be a justifiable reason why the mark cannot be used.
 For example, if the mark is to be used in relation to a pharmaceutical product and approval for the pharmaceutical has been sought in good time from the appropriate regulatory authority but has not yet been granted, this may be accepted as a valid reason for non-use.
 However if product bearing the mark simply did not sell, this would not be a valid reason.
+Generally speaking, the reason for non-use must be outside of the trade mark owner’s control for it to be acceptable.
+In all cases, it will depend upon the exact circumstances and the supporting evidence that can be provided.

 Intra group use